pedrolpin4/GratiBox_React/README.md

         - Monthly: You receive a box per mont.

     - Delivery Options:
-        - Month: 1st, 10th or 20th of each month.
+        - Monthly: 1st, 10th or 20th of each month.
 In case the weekday day of the day you chose is Saturday or Sunday, you'll receive your box in the next Monday.
-        - Semanal: Monday, Wednesday or Friday of each week.
+        - Weekly: Monday, Wednesday or Friday of each week.
 Don't worry, we make delivers on holidays.

  - What do I receive?
     - You can choose between this 3 options: